Please wait while we load your profile…

 I like to think of a frame as the finishing touch in your space.
 It is like adding jewelry to your room.
 While it’s always safe to coordinate the frame with the hardware or fixtures, you can also think of your mirror as a piece of artwork in the room and frame it in a style you’d choose to frame a picture.
 The frame could even coordinate - or contrast - with the countertop or flooring.

 It can add a lot of architectural interest to a space to frame the mirrors separately.
 In order to determine the proper size, use painter’s tape and frame out each section so you can see how it will look.
 I recommend centering the frame over each sink and leaving the same amount of space on each side.
-Ideally you would keep 1/3 of the mirror over one sink, 1/3 of unframed mirror between the sinks and 1/3 of mirror framed over the other sink.
+Ideally, you would keep 1/3 of the mirror over one sink, 1/3 of the unframed mirror between the sinks and 1/3 of the mirror framed over the other sink.
 Sometimes this is not possible due to the size of the vanity and framing it as one large mirror makes more sense.
 I’m always happy to review a photo of your individual bathroom and give you a recommendation.

 I love mixing up the frame choices and giving each space a unique look.
 With so many styles and colors to choose from it’s easy to give each bathroom a look you love.
 Some clients do like a coordinated look and achieve that through matching frames throughout the home.
 It is a good rule of thumb to have your powder room coordinate with surrounding décor.